2nd April 2021 – Updated

 After compiling and testing his list in 2005 and 2006 Mr. Solomon launched the SPWAR on the internet on 13th January 2007.
 This was 10 days before the WAGR so was the first to be released.

 Mr. Solomon sought to gain the buy in of the USGA to his ranking which quickly became popular with event organisers in the United States.
 To his disappointment, but presumably not surprise, after some delay the USGA decided to endorse the WAGR at their annual meeting in February 2011.
 Mr. Solomon argues that the SPWAR was superior at all times prior to, at the time of and since this decision was made.

 Fred Solomon continues to work on the SPWAR alone and with out recompense.
 His only reward being that the “Gold Standard”, as he calls it, male-only SPWAR is generally accepted as being superior to the WAGR.
-Despite the USGA’s support interestingly virtually all of the non-USGA events in the USA use the SPWAR exclusively or as their dominant entry criteria ranking.
+Interestingly despite the USGA’s support the majority of non-USGA events in the USA use the SPWAR exclusively or as their dominant entry criteria ranking.